Redforce04/NetDataSL/README.md

       "Key": "[Server 2 Api Key]"
     }
   ],
+  # Server Address - The ip address and port that the server will listen to.
   "ServerAddress": "127.0.0.1:11011"
 }

-# Log path - the path to where the integration is logged.
-# Server instances - a list of all the servers that netdata will configure
-#   Port - The port of the server.
-#   ServerName - The Name of the server to show up in NetDatal.
-#   Key - The Api Key of the server to communicate with the plugin.
 ```
 ## Other Information